-&lt;sup>8 Economies of scope, where average costs fall as more types of products are supplied, may have similar implications as economies of scale.
+9 Economies of scope, where average costs fall as more types of products are supplied, may have similar implications as economies of scale.

-&lt;sup>9 Direct network effect occurs when an increase in the usage of a product increases the demand for that product.
+10 Direct network effect occurs when an increase in the usage of a product increases the demand for that product.
 Indirect network effect occurs when an increase in the usage of a product increases the demand for another complementary product.

-5.52 CCS's analysis of entry conditions also includes considering whether the merged entity would face competition from imports or supply-side substitution, to the extent that these have not already been taken into account in market definition.
-What is important is that competitive constraints posed by imports and possible supply- side substitutes are counted in the analysis (whether they are counted under the heading of market definition or that of entry).
+- Strategic barriers may arise when incumbent firms have advantages over new entrants because of their established position (first-mover advantages).
+These advantages can flow, for example, from the experience and reputation which incumbents have built up, or from the loyalty which they may have attracted from customers and suppliers.
+Incumbent firms may sometimes behave strategically by responding to the threat of entry, for example by lowering price or by investing in excess capacity or additional brands to deter entry.
+Such firms could increase customer switching costs, for example, by establishing long term contracts (with exclusivity clauses, automatic renewals, rights of first refusal) or establishing strong customer loyalty through points programmes, thereby making it difficult for new entrants to gain a sufficient customer base to be profitable or to gain access to essential inputs.
+Incumbent firms could also signal through present or past conduct that entry would provoke an aggressive response. - 5.52 CCS's analysis of entry conditions also includes considering whether the merged entity would face competition from imports or supply-side substitution, to the extent that these have not already been taken into account in market definition.
+What is important is that competitive constraints posed by imports and possible supply-side substitutes are considered in the analysis (whether they are considered under the heading of market definition or that of entry).
 Given the open nature of Singapore's economy, the competitive constraints posed by imports are likely to be an important factor in analysis.